curv3d/curv/ideas/geometry/Modules.md

     Equivalent to `union`, unless I don't want modules to use the List protocol to export their elements.

+Use cases:
+ * Use a script to construct a subshape as an argument to a shape operation.
+   Script definitions are effectively used as local variables.
+   Multiple shape elements are implicitly unioned.
+   Because: notational convenience?
+   * I'm ambivalent about using module bindings as an alternative notation for local variables in this one use case.
+Maybe I'd prefer a consistent, orthogonal and convenient notation for local variables, which works equally well for lists.
+Especially if "modules are not lists".
+   * `(x=1; y=2; [x,y])`
+   * `(x=1; y=2; union[s(x), c(y)])`
+   * `(x=1; y=2; {s(x), c(y)})`
+   * `{x=1; y=2; s(x); c(y);}`
+ * Prototype-oriented programming, which is the use case highlighted in the OpenSCAD2 proposal.
+In this case, a module is bound to a name, which denotes a shape, but then you can create customized versions using the name.
+Can be used in conjunction with `defshape`.

+What is a script?
+My "sequential assignment" sublanguage has while loops.
+Can you generate a series of shapes from inside a while loop?
+What's the syntax?
+(Note, I found that allowing the same phrase to be both a definition and a generator created semantic and implementation problems, so that's not happening for now.)

 ## Modules are Shapes
 Module values are shapes.
 Module is a subtype of Shape.